Óscar Céspedes

-Óscar Céspedes Cabeza (born 6 February 1978) is a Spanish former footballer and current manager of China League Two club Guizhou Zhucheng Athletic.
+Óscar Céspedes Cabeza (born 6 February 1978) is a Spanish former footballer and current manager of China League Two club Guizhou Guiyang Athletic.

 Club career

 Céspedes started his career with Spanish giants Barcelona, though he never made an appearance for the club.
 He went on to forge a career in the Spanish third and fourth tiers.

 Managerial career

 In 2025, Céspedes announce official appointment manager of China League One promoted club, Dalian K'un City for 2025 season.